raffraffraff/oci-k3s/README.md

 1. The Ampere A1 instance shape used in this project is eligible for the free tier.
 But I found it extremely difficult to deploy this project, with OCI reporting that these instances are at full capacity in my region.
 I also found it impossible to deploy an instance pool with more than 2 instances in it (which I wanted for my workers).
 I decided to upgrade my account (which requires a credit card).
 And just like that, I could reliably deploy all 4 instances, and the worker instance pool had no problem with 3x instances.
 So this project basically requires an upgraded OCI account with a credit card on it.
 (But it still shouldn't cost you anything)

 2. This is a brittle setup, because it deploys a single k3s server and 3x workers.
-I took this approach because I'm not going to run anything critical on it.
-I may tinker with it later, and perhaps try 3x servers and 1x dedicated worker, and allow workloads to run on the servers.
-If you use this project and decide to try that out, send me a pull request if it works!
+I took this approach because I'm not going to run anything critical on it. _That said_, I have had 2 servers on OCI running for over 400 days with zero downtime, so that's good enough for me!
+I may tinker with this serup later, and perhaps try 3x servers and 1x dedicated worker, with workloads also runing on the servers.
+If you happen to use this project and decide to make that change yourself, please send me a pull request if it works!

 # Before you begin
 ## Pre-requisites